 Care and Cleaning

-It’s important to keep your griddle surface clean, not only because these units are used for presentation cooking, but also because some of your customers may have food allergies.
+It's important to keep the surface of your teppanyaki griddle clean, not only because these units are used for presentation cooking, but also because some of your customers may have food allergies.
 Ninety percent of all food-allergic reactions in the United States are caused by foods commonly cooked on these griddles – most notably fish, shellfish, eggs, soy (sauce), and wheat (tamari).

 It's a good rule of thumb, to clean with a grill scraper after each serving to avoid cross-contamination as well as remove excess food particles that may be sticking to the cooking surface.
 Be careful not to chip or pit the surface of your griddle when you use metal utensils, as that can create a place for rust or bacteria to form.
 For periodic deep cleaning, allow the griddle to fully cool, then apply a foodservice grade degreaser.
 Rinse and dry it thoroughly, and then reseason the surface to keep it protected.

 Griddles need to be seasoned regularly to maintain a non-stick cooking surface, and prevent corrosion.
 To season your griddle, apply a light coating of oil to the cooking surface, then burn the griddle for about 30 minutes.
 Repeat as necessary to build up the right amount of coating.
 It is important to follow the manufacturer's guidelines when you do this, as they will vary depending on the griddle you have.